SNUGNSS/snugnss.github.io/content/publication/ic_200703/index.md

 ---
-title: ""Fully Automatic Taxiing, Takeoff and Landing of a UAV only with a Single-Antenna GPS Receiver”"
+title: "Fully Automatic Taxiing, Takeoff and Landing of a UAV only with a Single-Antenna GPS Receiver"
 authors:
 - Am Cho
 - Jihoon Kim